 Proving Damages in Wrongful Termination Claims

 Proving wrongful termination damages is more than just an attempt at personal vindication against an employer.
 Successfully recovering your economic losses requires a thorough analysis of the facts and situations related to the termination.
 To illustrate, consider the case of unlawful discrimination under Title VII.
 The claimant must prove either of two theories: disparate treatment or disparate impact.
 Furthermore, calculating a settlement can go up and down based on many of the topics previously discussed.
 A forensic economist will have the expertise needed to successfully support the claimed damages.

 You May Need a Forensic Economic Expert Witness to Testify at Trial

 The National Association of Forensic Economics defines forensic economics as the application of economic theories and methods to matters within a legal framework.
 A forensic economist can be called on by a law firm as an expert witness during a civil trial to clarify and verify economic claims made in court.
-They are vital for contributing specific knowledge and giving expert advice on economic issues and other factors relevant to building a case when you pursue a claim of wrongful termination.
+They are vital for contributing specific knowledge and giving expert advice on economic issues and other factors relevant to building a case when you pursue a claim of wrongful termination, including those related to COVID-19.
 Forensic economic experts gather the necessary information and assess the evidence for calculating both actual and potential losses of income and benefits.
 They are expert witnesses who gather data, perform analysis, and present facts, all within an open process that is available for review and verification by all parties involved.
 The analysis and results are provided in a report that is guided by law and satisfies the standards of legal precedence.
 The Knowles Group has been actively participating in trial work for 30+ years.
 Learn how we calculate economic damages in medical cases.
 Click here to see a list of our trials.